1. How was “Pediatric Trauma Care” started?

 8. If a child has an accident can I call “Pediatric Trauma Care” for help?

 “Pediatric Trauma Care” is not an Accident and Emergency Unit that deals directly with injured children.
-It is a non-profit making organization whose aim is to set up, in collaboration with the Public and Private Sectors, a Comprehensive Pediatric Accident and Emergency System for all the children in Greece.
+It is a non-profit making organization whose aim is to set up, in collaboration with the Public and Private Sectors, a Comprehensive Paediatric Accident and Emergency System for all the children in Greece.

 9. Why do children need specialized transportation?